SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/mobile.md

 * [Download SuperOffice mobile CRM in Apple App store][6]
 * [Download SuperOffice mobile CRM in Google Play][7]

+The Mobile CRM app is available for all users of SuperOffice CRM 9 or higher.

 > [!NOTE]
 > Before we launched SuperOffice CRM version 9, our app was called SuperOffice Pocket CRM.
 This app is still operational (not supported with NetServer 10.0 or higher) and used by users on SuperOffice CRM version 8.5 or lower.

-The Mobile CRM app is available for all users of SuperOffice CRM 9 or higher.

 When you upgrade from versions 8.5 or lower to version 9, you will be prompted inside Pocket CRM to update the app and switch to Mobile CRM.
-All you have to do is follow the instructions.

 ## Start guide for Mobile CRM